linzgroves/one_page_portfolio/README.md

 User Story: As a user, I can see thumbnail images of different projects the portfolio creator has built (if you haven't built any websites before, use placeholders.)

 Bonus User Story: As a user, I navigate to different sections of the webpage by clicking buttons in the navigation.

-Current Issues: Putting the HTML/CSS/Bootstrap from CodePen onto GitHub didn't quite work....there are some issues with how the CSS and HTML are linking.